onchainengineering/hmi-wirtual/docs/admin/infrastructure/scale-utility.md

 wirtuald replicas.
 In particular, scale down events can cause interruptions for a large number of users.

-Coderd is different from a simple request-response HTTP service in that it services long-lived connections whenever it proxies HTTP applications like IDEs or terminals that rely on websockets, or when it relays tunneled connections to workspaces.
+Wirtuald is different from a simple request-response HTTP service in that it services long-lived connections whenever it proxies HTTP applications like IDEs or terminals that rely on websockets, or when it relays tunneled connections to workspaces.
 Loss of a wirtuald replica will drop these long-lived connections and